Harold & Kumar Go to White Castle: Plot

-Investment banker cubicle worker Harold Lee is pressured by his colleagues to do their work while they leave for the weekend.
-Meanwhile, his roommate Kumar Patel attends a medical school interview, where he is highly qualified but intentionally botches it to avoid getting accepted.
-Harold is attracted to his neighbor, Maria, but is unable to admit his feelings.
-After smoking marijuana and seeing an advertisement for White Castle, the pair decide to get its hamburgers.
-After traveling to the nearest White Castle in New Brunswick, they find it replaced by "Burger Shack".
-The drive-thru employee informs them of another White Castle in Cherry Hill.
+Investment banker Harold Lee is coerced by his colleagues into doing their work while they go out partying.
+His friend, Kumar Patel, attends a medical school interview, but intentionally botches it to prevent getting accepted.

+After Harold fails once again to talk to his attractive neighbor, Maria, he and Kumar smoke marijuana together, during which they see an advertisement for White Castle and decide to get hamburgers.
+They travel to the nearest one in New Brunswick, but find it replaced by "Burger Shack".
+However, they are told of another White Castle in Cherry Hill.

-Kumar suggests stopping at Princeton University to buy more marijuana.
-Kumar buys marijuana from one of the students and they are discovered by campus security and forced to flee, losing their marijuana.
-They resume their drive, and when Kumar pulls over to urinate, a raccoon gets in the car and bites Harold.
-Kumar takes Harold to a hospital to check him for rabies; Harold is cleared, but Kumar's father and older brother - who work there as doctors - see them and Kumar's father confronts Kumar over his failed medical interview.
-Kumar fakes an apology and steals ID badges from them to obtain medical marijuana.
-However, Kumar is then mistaken for his brother by other doctors and is forced to perform emergency surgery on a gunshot victim.
-To the amazement of Harold and the nurses, Kumar effortlessly saves the patient's life in the nick of time; afterwards, the patient tells them how to reach White Castle.
+On the way there, Kumar stops at Princeton University to buy more marijuana.
+A student agrees to sell him some, but Kumar is forced to flee when discovered by campus security.
+Harold and Kumar resume their drive when Kumar pulls over to urinate, where a raccoon gets in the car and bites Harold.

+Kumar reluctantly takes him to the hospital where Kumar's father and older brother work.
+He attempts to obtain medical marijuana using a stolen ID, but is mistaken for his brother.
+He performs surgery on a gunshot victim, who tells them how to reach White Castle.
+Before leaving, Kumar is confronted by his father, also a doctor, who has heard about his interview and threatens to cut him off unless he starts to act responsibly.

-Kumar spots Maria at a movie theater and decides to get her attention so Harold can talk to her, but Harold panics and crashes the car.
-They are rescued by Freakshow, a tow-truck driver covered with oozing boils, who takes them to his house to repair their car.
-Harold and Kumar are propositioned by Freakshow's surprisingly alluring wife, but after Freakshow suggests a foursome, Harold and Kumar flee in disgust.
-Kumar picks up a hitchhiker, Neil Patrick Harris, who is high on ecstasy.
-Harold and Kumar go into a convenience store to get directions and Harris drives away in their car.
+Kumar spots Maria and attempts to get her attention for Harold, who panics and crashes the car.
+They are rescued by tow-truck driver Freakshow, who takes them to his house to repair their car; there Harold and Kumar are propositioned by Freakshow's wife, but after Freakshow suggests a foursome, they flee in disgust.

+Back on the road, Kumar picks up a hitchhiker, Neil Patrick Harris, who is high on ecstasy and steals their car when they go into a convenience store to get directions.
 The duo are then harassed by a racist police officer for jaywalking.
-Harold attempts to punch Kumar for antagonizing the officer, but ends up punching the officer instead, resulting in his arrest.
+Harold attempts to punch Kumar for escalating the encounter with the officer, but ends up punching the officer instead, resulting in his arrest.